Computer Programs Directive: History

 However, these rights are subject to certain limitations (Art.
 5).
 The legal owner of a program is assumed to have a licence to create any copies necessary to use the program and to alter the program within its intended purpose (e.g. for error correction).
 The legal owner may also make a back-up copy for his or her personal use.
 The program may also be decompiled if this is necessary to ensure it operates with another program or device (Art.
 6), but the results of the decompilation may not be used for any other purpose without infringing the copyright in the program.
+According to the lawyer Patrice-Emmanuel Schmitz and based on recitals 10 and 15 of the Directive, the copyright exception applies also when no decompilation is needed, i.e. when open source code is publicly available.

 The duration of the copyright was originally fixed at the life of the author plus fifty years (Art.
 8), in accordance with the Berne Convention standard for literary works (Art.
 7.1 Berne Convention).
 This has since been prolonged to the life of the author plus seventy years by the 1993 Copyright Duration Directive (superseded but confirmed by the 2006 Copyright Term Directive).

 Council Directive 91/250/EEC was formally replaced by Directive 2009/24/EC on 25 May 2009, which consolidated "the various minor amendments the original directive had received over the years".